-Students may obtain their clinical experience in gynecology/family planning clinics, prenatal/postpartum clinics, homebirth settings, birth centers, and hospitals in North America as well as overseas.
-Students may work with licensed midwives, certified professional midwives, certified nurse-midwives, nurse practitioners, foreign midwives, naturopathic doctors, physician assistants or physicians during these rotations.
+Students obtain their clinical experience in gynecology/family planning clinics, prenatal/postpartum clinics, homebirth settings, birth centers and hospitals in North America.
+Clinical training involves working with licensed midwives, registered midwives, certified professional midwives, certified nurse-midwives, nurse practitioners, naturopathic doctors, physician assistants or physicians during these rotations.

 Practicum begins during a student's third quarter.
 Students start off very slowly, mainly observing for the first few months.
 What students are able to do in their preceptorships mirrors what they are learning in the classroom.

 Basic clinical skills, such as performing blood draws, IVs, physical/ vaginal exams, pap smears, neonatal resuscitation, etc., are all learned by students in the classroom first.
 Students will be required to obtain training in adult CPR, and have a TB test, be rubella immune and pass a criminal background check.

 Graduates must meet the following minimum clinical requirements:

 Participation in 1,500 hours (the equivalent of 50 credits) of clinical work, including at least:

 Participation in 720 client contacts, including at least: